 “Air Pollution Control District” or “Air Quality Management District” or “Air District” means any district created or continued in existence pursuant to the provisions of Part 3 (commencing with Section 40000) of Division 26 of the Health and Safety Code.

+“Allocated allowance value,” “allowance value” or “value,” for the purposes of the requirements in sections 95892 and 95893 for allowances allocated to an electrical distribution utility or a natural gas supplier, means the value of allocated allowances deposited for compliance, the proceeds obtained from the monetization of allowances directly allocated to the electrical distribution utility or natural gas supplier and any interest accrued on those proceeds.
+For publicly owned electric utilities and electrical cooperatives, this includes the value of allowances deposited for compliance.
+For the purposes of the requirements in subsection 95891(d) for allowances allocated to a university or public service facility, “allocated allowance value” or “allowance value” means the monetary value of allowances received by the university or public service facility as calculated pursuant to subsection 95891(d)(3)(A).

 “Allowance” means a limited tradable authorization to emit up to one metric ton of carbon dioxide equivalent.

 “Almond” means the edible seed of the almond (Prunus amygdalus).